Pasta salad is one of my favourites. It is easy to make, and it is a very satisfying meal.

 My Italian Pasta Salad

-are widely known for their outstanding antioxidant content, including, lycopene.
+- Known for their outstanding antioxidant content, including, lycopene.

-Researchers have recently found an important connection between lycopene, its antioxidant properties, and bone health.
+- Researchers have recently found an important connection between lycopene, its antioxidant properties, and bone health.

-Intake of tomatoes has long been linked to heart health.
+- Intake of tomatoes has long been linked to heart health.

-Fresh tomatoes and tomato extracts have been shown to help lower total cholesterol, LDL cholesterol, and triglycerides.
+- Fresh tomatoes and tomato extracts have been shown to help lower total cholesterol, LDL cholesterol, and triglycerides.

-mushrooms have been used medicinally by the Chinese for more than 6,000 years.
+- Mushrooms have been used medicinally by the Chinese for more than 6,000 years.